 Tunnelling works are almost complete on a new high-speed line designed to open up Hong Kong to mainland China.
-It is a project not short of critics, with some who question the line’s benefits and others who believe it will deal a blow for Hong Kong’s independence.
+It is a project that’s not short of critics, with some who question the supposed benefits of the line and others who believe it will deal a blow for Hong Kong’s independence.

 Simon Tang, MTR’s general manager for the project’s tunnelling programme, felt there was still some hostility from the campaign groups and politicians who very publicly opposed the construction of the Guangzhou–Shenzhen–Hong Kong line, dubbed Express Rail Link (XRL), between 2009 and 2010.

 Despite protests against the new line, work began on the Hong Kong section – the second phase of the route – in 2010.
 The following year, the Guangshen section between Guangzhou and Shenzhen officially opened.

 Three years on and the seven tunnel boring machines (TBMs) currently constructing the 26 kilometre-long tunnel between Hong Kong and the Chinese border are now nearing the end of their subterranean journey.
 Tunnelling is around 86 per cent complete and by the end of the year, 90 per cent of the south-bound alignment should be finished.

 At HKD $62.4 billion (US $8.05 billion) XRL sits comfortably in a list of the world’s most expensive infrastructure projects.
 But unlike the others, opposition hasn’t been heavily focussed on price.
 The issue for some quarters of Hong Kong is actually that the 142 kilometre line would lead to greater cultural integration with mainland China, not just stronger economic ties.